CodeKunalTomar/SGPA-Calculator/README.md

 # SGPA Calculator

 This is a C++ program that calculates the SGPA (Semester Grade Point Average) for a single semester based on the grades obtained in each course.
-It also provides an option to calculate the CGPA (Cumulative Grade Point Average) based on the SGPA obtained in that semester.

 ## SGPA Calculation Method

 The SGPA is calculated using the following formula: